SteveJustin1963/16.6-tecBRAIN/README.md

 This effect is taking a complex input and expanding it into more dimensions or nodes etc, which are easier for hardware and software methods to analyse.

 A range of mediums can be used, from simple water in a bucket with light reflection or sophisticated optical fibre loop.
 We will use firm but wobbly object, in this case a soft silicon ball from Kmart.
-Later perhaps a brain shaped soft red silicon or edible ed gelatine for greater effect.
+Later perhaps a brain shaped soft red silicon or gelatine for greater effect.

 We mount the TX piezo 5mm above a 100x100x12 MDF from the edges.
 Then mount the ball atop the piezo just touching it in the middle.
 We erect a vertical wood 20x200 pole to the side and connect to the of ball.
 The 8x RX piezo’s are connected over the ball face heavenly spread.